During the COVID-19 pandemic, UCare is here to help you understand what you need to do to stay safe and get the care you need.

 - If you have recently tested positive for COVID‑19 or have symptoms, talk to your doctor about when you should get the vaccine

-- If your vaccine requires two shots, it is important to get your second shot to have the full protection of the vaccine
+- It is important to complete the vaccine series to have the full protection of the vaccine

 - After completing the vaccine, it will take about two weeks for your body to build immunity to COVID‑19